AbhinavTuladhar/pokemon-database-next/README.md

 9. List of Pokémon by growth rate with charts
 10. List of items by types
 11. Item details
-12. List of locations by each each
+12. List of locations by each region
-13. Detailed Pokémon encounter information by each generation, and sublocation
+13. Detailed Pokémon encounter information by each generation, and sub-location
 14. List of moves by generation introduced
 15. Details of each move
 16. List of natures
 17. List of Pokémon by generation introduced
 18. Detail of each Pokémon
 19. Normal and animated sprites list
-20. Comprehensive sprite gallery for each Pokémon
+20. Comprehensive sprite gallery for each Pokémon by generation
 21. List of Pokémon Types
 22. Detail of each type